marcandre259/blog/_posts/2025-04-21-crossover-design.md

 especially with a small sample size.
 The covariates have to be strongly correlated with the outcomes and at most weakly correlated with the treatment or they could induce bias and/or variation in the difference estimate between sub-occipital muscle inhibitiion and deep breathing.
-That's a jugdment call that I leave to the subject-matter expert.
+That's a judgment call that I leave to the subject-matter expert.

 ## What's a crossover design?